dogetest/dogeconomy/readme.txt

+WARNING: Run at your own risk!
+Potential loss of real money!
+Its a rework o economy mod to run with dogecoin mod, as such, it requires dogecoin mod to be installed.
+Dogeconomy also adds freedman privilege (wont pay fee), interaction fee (every dig/place cost players money) and give newplayer some wood to kick off.

+Those new features could be used by economy mod itself.

+Online, spawn must provide vending machines which buys wood.

+Economy mod original README.txt:

 Yet another money system!
 Warning!
 This is not intended for singleplayer use!
 The machines need to be protected using area protection mods like denaid or areas!
 This mod adds three new machines to Minetest: